igrishaev/pg-bin/README.md

 - `set-charred`: parse using Charred;
 - `set-jsam`: parse using JSam.

-All of them accept optional parameters that are passed into an underlying parsing function.
+All of them accept optional parameters that are passed into the underlying parsing function.

 PG.Bin doesn't introduce any JSON-related dependencies.
 Each macro assumes you